 Leaving the UK

 After a busy week at work we clocked off at 4pm to start out on our adventure, catching the night ferry from Dover to Dunkirk.
+(If you are thinking of taking a ferry from Dover to Dunkirk then you might want to check out a company like ferryu).
+My friend decided to do that so she could take her car she recently was able to acquire thanks to www.moneyexpert.com and their great range loans.
 We arrived in France at about 1am and had pre-booked a budget Formule1 hotel near the ferry port.
 Not luxurious, but somewhere convenient to lay down our heads and rest before our epic journey started the next day.

 Our next day started early as we knew we had a 9-10 hour drive ahead to get to Chamonix in the French Alps.
 French roads are reliable, predictable and pretty swift so we made good progress.
 We reached near Reims by lunchtime and got to our destination at around 6pm.
 I can’t really say much about the roads, whilst France is a beautiful country if you stick to the motorways and toll roads you don’t really see much, but you do make great progress.
 Now, I’d never been to Chamonix before.
 My husband had visited with his family years ago and was singing its praises.
 When we arrived it was out of ski season so the place was quite quiet but wow, the views!
 I was bowled away by just how close we were to the top of the highest peak in Europe.
 The views at nighttime with the moon peaking over the top of mountains was something just breathtaking.
 We stayed at a skiing/walking lodge right in the centre of Chamonix (Chamonix Lodge), it was great value, comfortable and even had a hot tub in the garden!
 That evening we took a wander through the town and stumbled across a really friendly restaurant called Bighorn Bistro & Bakery, very close to the centre.
 We had a lovely evening but then took an early night to prepare for a big day getting a better view of Mont Blanc.